Mining industry of Suriname: Commission for the Ordering of the Gold Mining Sector

 The Mining Law says that one can only mine with a license from the Government.
 Ordening Goudsector regulates the concessionaires, how many machine owners there are and what the movements of small-scale miners are.
 New mining areas are still being issued.
-However it is important to note that data show that the interesting area to mine, especially for the small-scale miners who look for alluvial gold, is the Greenstone belt.
+However, data show that the interesting area to mine, especially for the small-scale miners who look for alluvial gold, is the Greenstone belt.
 The greenstone runs from Guyana, through Suriname, into French Guiana.
 This greenstone belt, however, only counts for 15% of the Surinamese surface.
 At the moment almost all areas in this belt are already given out in concessions.